meetdd/Cab_fair_prediction/README.md

-# Cab_fair_prediction
+# 🤖 Machine Learning Project - Learning Purpose

-🤖 A learning-based machine learning project created to enhance my skills and understanding of real-world data analysis and model development using Python.
+This repository contains a machine learning/data science project I undertook for educational purposes.
+The aim was to improve my understanding of end-to-end ML workflows, including data preprocessing, exploratory data analysis (EDA), model building, and evaluation.

+> 📌 **Note:** This project was created strictly for learning and self-improvement purposes.